inboundnow/inbound-pro/readme.md

 ![Total Downloads](https://img.shields.io/wordpress/plugin/dt/cta.svg?maxAge=2592000)
 ![Plugin Rating](https://img.shields.io/wordpress/plugin/r/cta.svg)

 Calls to Action Plugin helps create calls to action for your WordPress site.
 It gives site owners the ability to monitor and track conversion rates, run a/b or multivariate split tests on calls to action, and most importantly increase lead flow!
-This plugin is GPL and offered on [The WordPress Plugins Directory](https://wordpress.org/plugins/cta/).
+This plugin is GPL and additionally offered on [The WordPress Plugins Directory](https://wordpress.org/plugins/cta/).

 * [How to create a call to action template](http://docs.inboundnow.com/guide/how-to-create-custom-call-to-action-templates/)

 ### Email Component

-Our mail component, only available to ["Paid Subscribers"](https://www.inboundnow.com/pricing), provides a framework similar to our Landing Pages tool, in the sense that we can use it to create customizable email templates using the Advanced Custom Fields framework.
-Email component also provides a batch email component, as well as provides for automated emails powered by our [Automation Component](https://www.inboundnow.com/automation).
+Our mail component, only available to ["Paid Subscribers"](https://www.inboundnow.com/pricing), provides WordPress administrators with the ability to send batch, automated, and direct emails to leads.
+This component also exists as a templating framework powered by the Advanced Custom Fields plugin, allowing the creation of custom email templates.

 Email delivery and email statistical tracking is in part powered by [SparkPost Transactional Email Service](https://www.sparkpost.com), which provides 100k free email sends a month.
 It's possible we will add more transactional email services in the future.

 * [Forking an Email Template](http://docs.inboundnow.com/guide/forking-email-template/)
 * [More Details](https://www.inboundnow.com/mailer/)